fr33bits/SpaceSync/README.md

 - The duration of a reservation must be at least 5 minutes long.
 - The duration of a reservation must not exceed 1 day.

+## Testing

+You can test the code by running unit tests using the command `npm test`.

 [^1]: Warning: Windows may alter non-ASCII characters (e.g. š, č, ž) upon pasting into the Command Prompt or similar.
 [^2]: There is presently no functional difference (in terms of the app itself) between the developer and production modes.